 The full Cost of Attendance (COA) includes estimated costs for tuition/fees, books/supplies, housing, meals, transportation and personal/miscellaneous costs.
 Please see Undergraduate Cost of Attendance (COA) for additional details regarding these estimated costs.

-*Full-time enrollment at UNT is defined as the following:
+At UNT, full-time enrollment is defined as the following:

 Beginning July 1, 2026, the Parent PLUS Loan has an annual limit of $20,000 per year per dependent student.